SeanXC/e-commerce-platform/README.md

 **Database Migration Completed:** Migrated from MySQL to PostgreSQL.

 **Production Launch:** This e-commerce platform is currently in final testing phase and will be going live soon.
-Stay tuned for the official launch with full production deployment and enhanced features.

 ---